 If you do not pay enough tax, either through withholding or estimated tax, or a combination of both, you may have to pay a penalty.
-See chap- ter 4.
+See charge-right-number-14.

 Form W-2G.
 If a payer withholds income tax from your gambling winnings, you should receive a Form W-2G, Certain Gambling Winnings, showing the amount you won and the amount withheld.